 Our society has gotten really good at glamorizing everything — from what we are eating for dinner, to the clothes we wear, and everything in between.
 And thankfully there is a growing discussion around social media and how much it encapsulates only the highlight real.
 It can be challenging to not fall into the dangers of comparing your lives to these high moments captured, filtered, and uploaded to the internet.
 I think the same thing could be said when looking at entrepreneurs and those who are running their own businesses.
-I think we all can acknowledge that entrepreneurs are hustling day to day, working so hard to bring their visions and dreams to fruition.
+We all can acknowledge that entrepreneurs are hustling day to day, working so hard to bring their visions and dreams to fruition.
 But beyond the long days, and even beyond the rewarding elements of working for yourself, it can be tough on your soul.

 One thing my art education taught me is that if you want to pursue this arena as a career, you better get ready for rejection.
 Every artist or creative person I know can attest to the fact that you hear a lot of “no” compared to “yes” in this industry.
 You have to be able to dust yourself off and get back up and keep trying.
 Again, and again, and again.
 I know this, I have lived this (for years!) and have even experienced the grueling process of group critiques on more occasions than I could tell you.
 But I think it should be acknowledged that—well, to be blunt—it can really suck.